mkuthan/mkuthan.github.io/_posts/2014-06-21-release-it.md

 * _JVM crash_ - typical after OOM, when native code is trying to allocate memory - ``malloc()`` returns error but only few programmers handle this error.

-* _Collection size_ - do not use unbounded collections, huge data set kills your application eventually.
+* _Collection size_ - don't use unbounded collections, huge data set kills your application eventually.

 * _Outgoing communication_ - define timeouts.